Mangul-Lab-USC/Mangul-Lab-USC.github.io/team/index.md

 # <i class="fas fa-users"></i>Team

-Our lab is made up of a highly engaged and collaborative team of researchers.
+Our diverse team is composed of a highly motivated and collaborative researchers.
+We foster a friendly and collaborative environment, where team members are treated with respect.
-We recognize that diverse teams do better research.
-We foster an environment where team members are treated equally, and where we respect and admire our differences.
-The team includes postdocs, students at all levels, staff, and our lab mascots.

 {% capture html %}
 {% include team-list.html role="pi" group="" %}